WalletWasabi/WasabiDoc/docs/using-wasabi/Joinmarket.md

 The problem with Wasabi is that there are standardized equal value output amounts.

 :::tip A perfect match!
-The problems with Wasabi are the strength of Joinmarket, and the downsides of Joinmarket are the features of Wasabi!
+The problems with Wasabi are the strengths of Joinmarket, and the downsides of Joinmarket are the features of Wasabi!
 :::

 These two tools can be combined in great effect, thus it is on the long term road-map to implement Joinmarket functionality in Wasabi wallet.